crspybits/SMSyncServer/README.md

 1. Giving end-users permanent access to their mobile app data,
 1. Synchronizing mobile app data across end-user devices,
 1. Reducing data storage costs for app developers/publishers,
-1. Allowing sharing of data with other users, and
+1. Allowing sharing of data with other users,
-1. Cross-platform synchronization (e.g., iOS, Android).
+1. Cross-platform synchronization (e.g., iOS, Android), and
 1. Synchronized devices need only be [Occasionally Connected](https://msdn.microsoft.com/en-us/library/ff650163.aspx) to a network.

 More detailed characteristics of the SMSyncServer: